Posted September 2016

 Unfortunately, this isn’t always the case.

-In fact, recent studies show that 92% of New Zealanders don’t know their credit score, some 72% don’t know what a credit score is, and only 13% have ever ordered their full credit file.
-This kind of uncertainty can have a long-lasting impact, adding yet more unnecessary financial stress to your daily life.
+Recent studies show that 92% of New Zealanders don’t know their credit score, some 72% don’t know what a credit score is, and only 13% have ever ordered their full credit file.

 Today we’re bringing you up to speed on everything you need to know about credit scores.
-So if you’ve ever wondered what your credit score is, or found yourself struggling with a bad credit score, you’ll find the answers below!
+So if you’ve ever wondered what your credit score is, or found yourself struggling with a low credit score, you’ll find the answers below!
 This includes: